anthonycastaneda/web/my-website/docs/whoami.md

  Description:
     - System Administrator dabbling in web development.
     - "Borrowing" code from sites I like.
-    - Tries to talk skeptical sysadmins into using GitHub for their scripts.
+    - Talking skeptical sysadmins into using GitHub for their scripts.
     - Father, Drummer, Nerd.
 ```